springfall2008/batpred/README.md

 ## Car charging planning

 There are two ways to plan car charging slots:
-- Enable Octopus Energy Plugin - in which case Predbat will use the slots allocated by the plugin in battery prediction
+- If you have Intelligent Octopus import tariff and the Octopus Energy Plugin - in which case Predbat will use the slots allocated by the plugin in battery prediction
   - Ensure **octopus_intelligent_slot** in `apps.yaml` points to the Intelligent Slot sensor in the Octopus Energy Plugin
   - Set **octopus_intelligent_charging** to True
   - Information about the car's battery size will also be extracted from the plugin